raspberrypilearning/3D-scene/en/step_7.md

 --- /collapse ---

 --- task ---
 Add as many `variables`{:class="block3variables"} as you like to control movement, delays, visual effects and sound effects.

 Things to consider:
-+ Have your given your variables names that match what they are used for?
++ Have you given your variables names that match what they are used for?
 + Have you chosen the best maximum and minumum values for your sliders?
 + Are your sliders neatly arranged on the Stage?
++ Can you use the same variable in multiple places?

 --- /task ---